-Not long after we saw this episode of Dr. Oz, the popular website Hungry Girl (link) started touting glucomannan-based noodles, Shirataki noodles, as a great alternative to pasta.
+Not long after we first heard of them the popular website Hungry Girl started touting glucomannan-based noodles, Shirataki noodles, as a great alternative to pasta.
 Traditional Shirataki noodles are made solely from the konjac plant fiber and contain zero calories, zero carbs, zero gluten or animal products, and are high on soluble fibers.
-The Shirataki noodles we tried are from a brand called House Foods and have tofu added to the noodles to offer more texture.
-Unlike the traditional noodles, these Shirataki noodles pack a whopping 20 calories per serving.
-If you are looking for a variety of noodles, House Foods offers macaroni Shirataki, Fettucine Shirataki and angel hair Shirataki.
-We tried the spaghetti-shaped Shirataki noodle.